Suri312006/undergradthesis/5-results.typ

 == Micro Benchmarks
 Additionally, we have microbenchmarks of core security operations in Twizzler.
 All benchmarks were run with a Ryzen 5 2600, with Twizzler virtualized in QEMU.
+Unfortunately
+//TODO:  do not say they they should be the same :sob:, instead say that finding
-Unfortunately I ran out of time to perform benchmarks on bare metal, but they should be the same, if not more, performant.
+// the difference between virtualized performance and actual performance is future work I ran out of time to perform benchmarks on bare metal, but they should be the same, if not more, performant.

 === Kernel
 There a couple of things we benchmark inside the kernel, including core cryptographic operations like signature generation and verification, as well as the total time it takes to verify a capability.

+//TODO: is this with SIMD in kernel? maybe worth discussing this nuance
+//
+// how many times did you run the experimnt and how were the stats calculated.
+//
+// could be interesting to compare signature verification cost as the amount of data
+// to verify goes up
+// my_note: (wouldnt this only be applicable towards delegations though since others are always
+// done properly)
+//
 #figure(
 table(
   columns: (auto, auto),